seatosky-chris/ITG-AutoDoc/README.md

 ### Hyper-V
 This script will document the Hyper-V setup on a server.
 It must be ran from the Hyper-V server itself.
 To set it up you must fill in the IT Glue API key, endpoint url, and the customers ITG organization ID.
 It will get as much data as it can about the Hyper-V configuration and update the asset with this info.
 Values include: host name, host device, a table of all the VM's with their state, settings & resources, a table of network settings including switches, network adapters & replication settings, and a table of host settings.
 This script will overwrite any existing data.
 Additionally, it can update a Virtualizations/Cluster asset which contains an overview of the Hyper-V setup.
 For this to work, the title of the corresponding Virtualization's page must contain the name of that Hyper-V host or the name of the Cluster.

-Note: This script includes a number of images that are used in the *At a Glance* section.
-These are hosted on a server that does not allow hotlinking.
-If you wish to use these you will need to re-host them.

 ### Licensing Overview
 This script will create a license overview that contains a table of all the licenses of a certain type including how many free seats are available.
 This same overview is built in to the Bluebeam Licensing script.
 This script can be ran from any device.
 To set it up you must fill in the IT Glue API key, endpoint url, the customers ITG organization ID, and the ITG base url.
 Additionally configure the `$LicenseNames` array to include the names of all licenses you want in this overview and a unique `$OverviewDocumentName` name.
 To create multiple overviews for different license types, create multiple instances of this script.